-To determine the fair value of the common stock as of March 31, 2013, the Company again utilized the probability-weighted return method ("PWERM") to allocate the total equity value to the various securities, including Preferred Stock warrants.
+To determine the fair value of the common stock as of March 31, 2013, we utilized a combination of factors including, the probability-weighted return method ("PWERM") to allocate the total equity value to the various securities, including Preferred Stock warrants.
 The PWERM model reflected our continued development, including the anticipation of the closing of Series B-1 convertible Preferred Stock financing.
-The PWERM is a scenario-based analysis that estimates the value per share based on the probability-weighted present value of expected future investment returns, considering each of three future scenarios: an IPO, a sale or merger, or liquidation.
+The other significant factors were the consummation of our Series B Preferred Stock private placement and our progress towards completion of the initial public offering process.
+We assessed that a near-term initial public offering was increasingly likely based upon discussions with our investment bankers and improving market conditions.
+We entered into a letter of intent with our underwriter in February 2013 and filed our amended registration statement on Form S-1 in February 2013.
+In December 2012, the state of the initial public offering market was uncertain with few biotechnology companies completing initial public offerings during the year ended December 31, 2012; however, beginning in 2013, initial public offerings for biotechnology companies appeared far more promising.
+Our consummation of our \$5,000,000 Series B Preferred Stock private placement strengthened our balance sheet, resulting in the elimination of the going concern opinion in our 2012 audit opinion that had appeared in its 2011 audit opinion and had discouraged some investors at that time, and further increasing the likelihood of a successful initial public offering.
+In addition, we became eligible for an additional \$1,000,000 in debt financing from Square 1 Bank due to the consummation of the Series B financing.
+The consummation of our Series B Preferred Stock private placement enabled us to initiate development of our HS-110 protocol synopsis, complete process development to enable manufacturing of HS-410 clinical-grade materials for anticipated clinical trials and engage oncology experts to work with us to progress our development effo returns, considering each of three future scenarios: an IPO, a sale or merger, or liquidation.
 The equity is allocated pro rata among the total common shares on as-converted basis.
 The value per share under each scenario was then probability weighted and the resulting weighted values were summed to determine the fair value per share for each class.
 Our calculated discounts for the lack of marketability through the use of the Black-Scholes-Option Pricing Model, and applied an implied discount for marketability of 15.4% for the IPO scenario, and 40% for the sale or merger scenario.
 The expected outcomes were weighted based on a probability of twenty percent (20%) for the liquidation scenario, with a higher probability for an IPO scenario of fifty percent 50.0% and a probability of thirty percent (30.0%) for the sale or merger scenario.
 The fair values of the equity determined using the IPO and non-IPO scenarios were weighted according to our estimate of the probability of each scenario.
 Based on the PWERM model, the Board of Directors determined the fair value of our common stock at March 31, 2013 to be \$8.81.